jimdigriz/oauth2-worker/README.md

 The aim of the project is:

  * keep your tokens safe
-     * even implicit tokens are protected with encryption
+     * implicit tokens are also protected and not leaked
  * easy to use both for the developer and end user
  * transparently handle the renewing of your tokens
  * handle requests on your behalf by adding an `Authorization` header